Altitude Sickness During Everest Base Camp Trek

-Everest Base Camp Trek is one of the most renowned trekking destinations in the world and a dream destination for many travelers around the globe.
-Every year thousands of visitors come to the base camp to witness the world’s highest mountain in the world with their own eyes.
+Everest Base Camp Trek, commonly known as the EBC trek, is one of the most renowned trekking destinations in the world and a dream destination for many travelers around the globe.
+Every year, thousands of visitors come to the base camp to witness the world’s highest mountain with their own eyes.

-The stunning views of the mountain peaks from Everest Base Camp and the sunrise view from Kalapatthar are beyond imagination.
+The stunning views of Mount Everest from Everest Base Camp and the sunrise view from Kalapatthar are beyond imagination.
 This place is like paradise and will remain in your memories throughout your life.

-If you are a trekking enthusiast and have a strong determination of trekking then Everest base camp will be your perfect destination.
-This palace not only offers a magnificent view of the towering mountain but also you can immerse in the culture and tradition of the local Sherpa people.
+If you are a trekking enthusiast and have a strong determination for trekking, then Everest Base Camp will be your perfect destination.
+This palace not only offers a magnificent view of the towering mountain, but also allows you to immerse yourself in the culture and tradition of the local Sherpa people.

 Also, enjoying the warm hospitality and spending the night in cozy tea houses, escaping from the regular lifestyle, will relieve stress and transport you to another world filled with nature and beautiful landscapes.

-Altitude sickness, often known as mountain sickness, happens when your body does not have enough time to acclimate to decreasing oxygen levels higher up in the environment.
+Altitude sickness, often known as mountain sickness, happens when your body does not have enough time to acclimate to decreasing oxygen levels at higher elevations.

 It can happen if you climb to higher elevations too soon.
 As you ascend, your oxygen levels decrease.
 When you have altitude sickness, every breath you take may feel more difficult because of the reduced oxygen levels.

-When we talk about altitude sickness during the Everest Base Camp trek the chances are high because this trek takes you to the maximum altitude of 5,364 meters (17,598 feet) at Everest Base Camp.
-If you reach further for the sunrise view at Kala Patthar then it takes you to the altitude of 5,644 m.
+When we talk about altitude sickness during the Everest Base Camp trek, the chances are high because this trek takes you to the maximum altitude of 5,364 meters (17,598 feet) at Everest Base Camp.
+If you reach further for the sunrise view at Kala Patthar, then it takes you to an altitude of 5,644 m.

 Altitude sickness is divided into three major categories;